How to Keep Your Mac Awake with the Lid Closed

 Common clamshell mode problems

-• External display goes black after a few minutes.
-This is the idle timer. macOS is putting the display to sleep because there's no activity.
-This is exactly what Shake It On prevents.
+Display goes black after a few minutes.
+That's the idle timer, not a clamshell problem. macOS is putting the display to sleep because nothing's happening.
+This is exactly what Shake It On fixes.

-• Bluetooth keyboard/mouse won't wake the Mac.
-Go to System Settings → Bluetooth, click the info button next to your device, and make sure "Allow this device to wake the computer" is enabled.
-Some cheaper Bluetooth devices don't support wake.
+Bluetooth keyboard or mouse won't wake it.
+Go to System Settings โ†’ Bluetooth, click the info button next to your device, and check "Allow this device to wake the computer."
+Not all cheap Bluetooth accessories support wake.

-• Mac wakes briefly then sleeps again.
-This usually means one of the three requirements isn't met.
-Double-check that power, display, and input device are all connected and recognized.
+Wakes up then immediately sleeps again.
+One of the three requirements probably isn't fully met.
+Double-check power, display, input device.

-• USB-C dock issues.
-Some docks don't pass through enough power or don't properly signal display connection to macOS.
-Try connecting the charger directly instead of through the dock.
+USB-C dock issues.
+Some docks don't pass through enough power or don't signal the display properly.
+Try the charger plugged in directly, not through the dock.

 Tip

-If you've confirmed everything is connected properly and your Mac still sleeps in clamshell mode, Shake It On can keep it awake by generating continuous mouse activity.
-It works around whatever quirk macOS is exhibiting.
+If you've triple-checked everything and your Mac still won't stay awake in clamshell, Shake It On can force it with continuous mouse activity.
+Works around whatever macOS is doing.

 Frequently Asked Questions